Machine versus Human Attention in Deep Reinforcement Learning Tasks: Discussion

 For researchers who are interested in RL algorithms, we have gained at least three important insights.
 First, since the task performance and similarity to human attention are highly correlated, one could use human attention as prior knowledge to guide the learning process of RL agents, e.g., by encouraging them to attend to the correct objects early in the learning process.
 This could be especially helpful for games like Seaquest, in which the agent has not learned to focus on the right object after 5120k time steps (Fig.~\ref{fig:expt3_heatmaps}).
 Two human studies using Atari games suggested that prior knowledge, such as perceptual prior, is why humans learn faster and better in these games~\cite{tsividis2017human,dubey2018investigating}.
-Then the next question is how to incorporate human attention into DNNs which has been studied in several computer vision tasks~\cite{qiuxia2020understanding}, and has been explored in training deep imitation learning agents~\cite{zhang2019leveraging,zhang2019attention}, deep RL agents~\cite{yuezhang2018initial}, and deep RL agents wit human evaluative feedback~\cite{guan2020explanation}.
-Our results indicate that RL agents first learn to attend to a few important objects like humans, then learn to attend to other objects.
-Therefore a desirable loss function would encourage the agents to focus on the regions that the human attended to, but would not penalize the agents for attending to more regions eventually~\cite{saran2020efficiently}.
+Then the next question is how to incorporate human attention into DNNs--which has been studied in several computer vision tasks~\cite{qiuxia2020understanding}.
+Our results indicate that humans typically attend to fewer regions than RL agents do.
+Therefore a desirable loss function should encourage the agents to focus on the regions that humans attend to, but would not penalize the agents for attending to more regions~\cite{saran2020efficiently}.

-Secondly, our results provide visual explanations for the agents' performance when varying the discount factors and highlight the importance of choosing proper planning horizons with appropriate discount factors.
+Second, our results provide visual explanations for the agents' performance when varying the discount factors and highlight the importance of choosing proper planning horizons with appropriate discount factors.
 Recent works confirm this by showing that it is beneficial to have an adaptive discount factor~\cite{badia2020agent57} or multiple discount factors~\cite{fedus2019hyperbolic}.

-At last, failure analysis could identify states where agent's attention drastically differs from expert humans.
-These are the states that may need human intervention/correction in a human-in-the-loop RL paradigm.
-By publishing our human gaze prediction model researchers can diagnose their algorithms with the states of their interest.
+Third, failure analysis could identify tasks and states where RL agent's attention drastically differs from expert humans.
+In a human-in-the-loop RL paradigm, these states may need human intervention or correction.
+By using our method for comparing human and RL attention, researchers may diagnose their algorithms with the states of their interest.